MihailoKal/WebRepo/content/posts/DeliverableWeek4.md

 ![alt text](/2170.PNG)

-As such currently logged in as daemon, we only have a low privilege shell, to escalate our shell I used a python script which escalate me (thanks jason), as seen below;
+As such currently logged in as daemon, we only have a low level shell, to escalate our shell I used a python script which escalate me (thanks jason), as seen below;

 ![alt text](/py.PNG)